4074/eslint-config-uncley/README.md

 module.exports = {
     extends: [
         'uncley',
-        'uncley/react' // Using it f you using react.
+        'uncley/react' // Using if you using react.
+        'uncley/typescript' // Using if you using typescript.
     ],
     rules: [
         // Write custom rules here.